-- Ensure the protection will operate to prevent the customers' equipment, including cables, from overloading - Ensure Vector's transformer is not overloaded - Discriminate with Vector's upstream protection - Ensure the short-circuit rating of the customer's electrical equipment is not exceeded
+- Ensure the protection will operate to prevent the customers' equipment, including cables, from overloading - Discriminate with Vector's upstream protection - Ensure the short-circuit rating of the customer's electrical equipment is not exceeded

 Customers supplied from dedicated transformers require their protection to operate at an overcurrent limit no more than the electrical capacity of the transformer.
 The customer's load must not exceed the rating of the transformer.
 Vector may review the customer's protection schemes from time to time to ensure safe operation of Vector's equipment.